Ryan-Amaral/PyTPG/README.md

 - install with `pip install -e .`

 ## How to use
-I will describe basic usage here.
+We will go over basic usage here.
 For more examples and details go to [the examples page](./tpg_examples.ipynb).

 For practically all uses, you must import [TpgTrainer](./tpg/tpg_trainer.py) and [TpgAgent](./tpg/tpg_agent.py).